Skip to content

 Author: Jamielyn Nye

-Celebrate Thanksgiving with these festive turkey Oreo balls.
-An easy no-bake dessert that will become the star of your holiday party!
+These turkey Oreo balls are an easy kid-friendly Thanksgiving dessert that are fun to make.
+They will become the star of any holiday party!

 Prep Time: 30 minutes